smurphyphd/text-analysis-public-university-llm/README.md

 This GitHub contains all of the data files and documents write-ups for Sara's LLM project for Computational Text Analysis.

-This repository includes both the answers to Assignment #3, which relied on an early stage version of the data, and the Final Project.
+This repository includes both the answers to Assignment #3, which relied at times upon an earlier stage version of the data, and the Final Project.

+Both projects relate to the context of Canadian public universities, trying to assess how they perceive their "resource dependence" upon the government who provides the majority of their funding.
+Specifically, in the province of Ontario, public universities have experienced a policy shock since 2019 that some universities have attributed to poor financial performance.
+This project aims to explore how dependence operates as a subjective construct that in turn shapes strategic action.

 # ASSIGNMENT 3
+Part 1 of this Assignment involved building a small corpus of 200 observations total to practice hand coding and using an LLM as an annotator.
+Relies upon Google Colab code provided in class.

+Part 2 of this Assignment involved building up observations to 200 per class and then making predictions on a sample outside of the corpus.
+Relies upon Google Colab code provided in class.

 # Data
 Data folder within the Assignment 3 folder contains: